Shaylin-8bit/Shaylin-8bit/README.md

 <br>
 I seek to learn and help others were I can along the way.

+Proverbs 3:13 KJV
+> Happy is the man that findeth wisdom, and the man that getteth understanding.

 ---
 I currently do most of my work in:<br>
 <img alt="C" src="./C_logo.svg" width="50" />